Hips and the sacroiliac joints

 periods, as at a cocktail party, and strolling at a slow pace through the park or whilst window shopping.

 Normally speaking there is a fixation on the side opposite the short leg, or you might say on the long leg side; however, this is not necessarily so.
 Other factors come into play; for example the shape of the scoliosis associated with the short leg, trauma such as falling on the buttocks from a horse, or on ice, and the presence of anomalies at the lumbo-sacral joint and in the hip itself.

 We feel it is this sacroiliac fixation that often determines whether you are in pain, or not, rather than which leg is short, and whether this arthritis develops in your hip and knee; and the lumbar spine too, for that matter.
 Frankly it's a can of worms that needs the attention of the researchers in the field.

-For example, what proportion of folk randomly chosen who are found to have a demonstrable sacroiliac joint fixation actually have pain, or
+For example, what proportion of folk randomly chosen who are found to have a demonstrable sacroiliac joint fixation actually have pain, or stiffness, or

 Femoro acetabular impingement syndrome

 The hip is in addition subject to various anomalies, one of which is the femoro acetabular impingement syndrome; it comes in two forms, further muddying the water, as it affects the movements of the hip in different ways; thus the effect on the SIJ differs.

 FAIS as it is known, affects the movements of the ball in the socket, and has a profound knock on effect on the sacroiliac joints.
 Reduced flexion, adduction and internal rotation are the common features; this may be severe is certain cases, mimicking hip arthritis, which it isn't.

 In short, hips and the sacroiliac joints are intimately connected causing headaches for your chiropractor; pain in the groin, side of the hip, buttock and sacroiliac joints, often radiating down the front or side of the leg are common